A television mounted to an arm on a wall

 It’s important to note that the weight of your TV will determine the size and number of lag bolts needed to secure the mount to the wall.
 Be sure to consult the manufacturer’s instructions or a professional if you’re unsure about the appropriate hardware to use.

-See also How to Mount Tv on Outside of House
+See also How to Mount a Tv Without a Stand

 Additionally, consider the placement of any cables or wires that will be connected to your TV.
 It’s a good idea to run these through the wall or use cable covers to keep them organized and out of sight.
 This will not only improve the appearance of your setup but also prevent any tripping hazards or accidental disconnections.